• Skip to primary navigation

 Location: 212-5000 Crescent Rd W, Keeshkeemaquah.

 You’ll have to book a tour in order to visit the National Indigenous Residential School Museum of Canada on the Keeshkeemaquah Reserve near Portage la Prairie, but we highly recommend that you make the effort to do so.
-With such a devastating history of residential schools in Manitoba, it’s vital that we learn about the atrocities that have had far-reaching effects even today.
+With such a devastating history of residential schools in Manitoba, it’s vital that we learn about the atrocities that have had such traumatic effects on so many people.

 The museum is for residential school survivors, for future generations, and for those looking to learn a bit more about residential schools in the province.
 Housed in a former residential school, the museum’s mandate is, “From a place of hurting to a place of healing.”